whoisalireza/whoisalireza/README.md

 - 🔭 I’m currently working on my first small game, completely written in pure C using the raylib library.
 - 👯 I’m looking to collaborate on any video game for any platform!
 - 🌱 I’m currently learning how to write my first ray-tracer...
-- 📫 How to reach me: Just E-Mail me or message me on Instagram, both linked in my profile.
+- 📫 How to reach me: Just message me on Instagram linked in my profile.

 <!--
 **whoisalireza/whoisalireza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.